The seldom told history of Hawaiian surf riders in the Wild West

 Hawaiians were responsible for paddling months of bounty safely to shore.
 They used canoe paddles, not oars.

 Last winter we built one.
 A hybrid skin-on-frame version of the St. Ayles whale boat, a hull shape that has been in existence for thousands of years.
-Our collaboration with Yountville-based boat builder Mike Smith was built for gunkholing the Napa - Sonoma Marsh.
-We named it "Liona Kai".
+Our collaboration with Yountville-based boat builder Mike Smith was designed for gunkholing the Napa - Sonoma Marsh.
+He named it "Liona Kai".
 To date, we've hosted countless clients safely through Fagan Preserve often with a squadron of American White Pelicans flying overhead.
 They fly 90 miles daily, we paddle four.